Creation Evidence Museum

-Dr. Baugh (whose doctorate, it should be noted, is in Philosophy and is from a correspondence college in Australia) is a 66-year-old Baptist minister who -- miraculously, perhaps -- still has a full head of thick, brown hair.
+Dr. Baugh (whose doctorate, it should be noted, is in Philosophy and is from a correspondence college in Australia) is a Baptist minister, born in 1936, who -- miraculously, perhaps -- still has a full head of thick, brown hair.
 He is an inescapable presence at the CEM, the Mr. Rogers of Creationism.
-His cardigan-clad image hosts a 40-minute video tour in which he explains EVERY SINGLE ITEM on display in the Museum.
+His cardigan-clad image hosts a 40-minute video tour in which he explains every single item on display in the Museum.
 The video is run several times daily, on three big monitors, simultaneously, in the tiny room.
 Like it or not, you will get Dr. Baugh's message at the CEM.

 Most of the evidence at the Creation Evidence Museum is in what Dr. Baugh claims are fossilized human footprints, found in what we've been "educated" to believe is 113-million-year-old limestone, right along the banks of the Pauluxy River, literally in the back yard of the museum.
 Dinosaurs left fossil tracks here, too, and Dr. Baugh claims to have excavated 475 dinosaur footprints and 86 human footprints.
 If that ratio is correct, then there must be a HUGE cover-up underway by the folks down the road at Dinosaur Valley State Park, which shares the same limestone bed as the Creation Evidence Museum, has found thousands of dinosaur tracks, and hasn't found a human footprint yet.